 - We always thank God for all of you, making mention of you in our prayers;

-- *Knowing of your election brothers (who have been shown preference by God),
+- *Knowing of your election brothers (who have been ^loved by God),

-- because our gospel didn’t come to you only in word; but also in power, and the Holy Spirit, and much full assurance.
+- because our gospel didn’t come to you only in word but also in power, and in the Holy Spirit, and in much full assurance.
 Just as you *know what we became among you, because of you;

-- and you became imitators of us and the Lord, having welcomed the word in much affliction, with the joy of the Holy Spirit,
+- and you became imitators of us and of the Lord, having welcomed the word in much affliction with the joy of the Holy Spirit,

-- so you became an example to all the men who believe in Macedonia and in Achaia.
+- so you became an example to all the men believing in Macedonia and in Achaia.

 - For they report about us what kind of reception we had from you, and how you turned to God from idols to serve the true and living God,

-- and to await His Son from the heavens – who He raised from the dead – Jesus, the One who delivers us from the wrath which is coming.
+- and to await His Son from the heavens – whom He raised from the dead – Jesus, the One delivering us from the coming wrath.